Odemon/Odemon/README.md

 * ✉️  You can contact me at [otso.leppala@gmail.com](mailto:otso.leppala@gmail.com)
 * 🧠  I'm learning Data Engineering
 * 🤝  I'm open to collaborating on Python and Data Engineering projects
-* ⚡  Next winter will be great!
+* ⚡  Next summer will be great!

 ### Skills